SkroxiousDM/SkroxiousDM/docs/7.House_rules/Skill_Proficiency.md

 	*Prerequisite: You have proficiency in Sleight of Hand.*
 	You attempt to retrieve a particular item in the possession of a creature within 5 feet of you that is not currently holding it, or plant a particular item on that creature’s person.
 Make a Dexterity (Sleight of Hand) check against that creature’s passive Wisdom (Perception) score.
 On a success, you retrieve or plant the item successfully.
 ### Stealth (Dexterity)
-- Failure on a group check doesn’t count as a failure, but it doesn't count as a success either.
-Your failed check isn't counted when determining whether failures outnumber successes.
 - You may attempt to hide as a bonus action with disadvantage.
 ### Arcana (Intelligence)
 - Automatically succeed on checks against a DC that is less than or equal to 10 plus your bonus.
-- Failure on a group check doesn’t count as a failure, but it doesn't count as a success either.
-Your failed check isn't counted when determining whether failures outnumber successes.
 - When your total bonus is equal to or greater than +8, you can cast Detect Magic as a ritual.
 - The DM can simply give you certain clues just because you are well-studied in this skill.
 Taken from Lorefinder
 - If you use this skill to successfully identify a creature, you have advantage on one opposed check with that creature.
 This can be, for example, a social check, a grapple check, or an initiative check.